Queen Victoria Building. Shop and dine amongst Victorian elegance on your Sydney Bus Tour

 Fancy a bit of serious retail therapy?
-There are some high-end fashion houses here, along with a few more down-to-earth stores.
+Hop off our Sydney bus tour to visit the high-end fashion houses here, along with a few more down-to-earth stores.
 There are plenty of cafes and restaurants too.
 So if the shopping gets too much for you, just stop for refreshments and recharge the batteries.

 A helping hand

 Queen Victoria Building was constructed during a severe recession.
 The Council saw it as a way to give employment to craftsmen, stonemasons and plasterers who needed work.
 That’s probably one of the reasons why it’s so ornate.